ryanwood/ryanwood.github.io/_posts/2019-02-12-my-approach-to-keto-and-intermittent-fasting.md

 When I realized I wouldn't die after missing a meal, I realized I could try longer periods.
 Over the past month I've added 20, 24, 36, and 48 hour fasts.
 I even did one 120 hour water fast (5 days).
 Here's what I realized:

 * Because of the higher fat keto diet, I'm not hungry when I fast.
-* My mind functions much better when fasted.
+* My mind functions much better when a fasted state.
 * I feel better during a fast than during my eating window.
 * My body wasn't meant to eat every few hours.
 I've been putting way too much food in it for many years.
 * My metabolism switches (after an initial adjustment period) to burning stored fat rather than the glycogen stores from my food.